hackergrrl/art-of-readme/README.md

 ## Many modules: some good, some bad

-The Node ecosystem is powered by its modules.
+The Node ecosystem is powered by its modules. [npm](https://npmjs.org) is the magic that makes it all *go*.

-If Node was a train, it's [npm](https://npmjs.org) that arranges them into a string of boxcars, puts a locomotive behind it, and keeps it running on schedule.
 In the course of a week, Node developers evaluate dozens of modules for inclusion in their projects.
 This is a great deal of power being churned out in a daily basis, ripe for the plucking, just as fast as one can write `npm install`.

 Like any ecosystem that is extremely accessible, the quality bar varies. npm does its best to nicely pack away all of these modules and ship them far and wide.
-However, the tools stuffed into each boxcar are widely varied: some are shining and new, others broken and rusty, and still others are somewhere in between.
+However, the tools found are widely varied: some are shining and new, others broken and rusty, and still others are somewhere in between.
 There are even some that we don't know what they do!

 For modules, this can take the form of inaccurate or unhelpful names (any guesses what the `fudge` module does?), no documentation, no tests, no source